 Linux has a particularly strong and mature set of scientific software including a wide range of open source earth science software.
 We have not forgotten about astronomy software, but we’ve previously published recent articles on the finest astronomy software and astronomical data analysis tools.

-To provide an insight into the open source software that is available, we have compiled a list of 14 of our favorite earth science software.
+To provide an insight into the open source software that is available, we have compiled a list of 16 of our favorite earth science software.
 Hopefully, there will be something of interest here for budding scientists that need to work with large amounts of data with spatial attributes.
 Here’s our findings for each of the software.
+Here’s our ratings chart in the legendary LinuxLinks-style.

 |Earth Science Software|